 James Watt's (1736-1819 CE) invented a new steam engine.
 This invention converted the steam engine from a mere pump into a 'prime mover'.
 He made the steam engine capable of providing energy to power machines in factories.
-With the help of a wealthy manufacturer, Matthew Boulton (1728-1809 CE), Watt created
+With the help of a wealthy manufacturer, Matthew Boulton (1728-1809 CE), Watt created the Soho Foundry in Birmingham in 1775 CE.
+At the foundry, James Watt's steam engines were produced in growing numbers.
+By the end of the eighteenth century, Watt's steam engine was beginning to replace hydraulic power.
+In 1840 CE, British steam engines were generating more than 70 per cent of all European power.

-Fig. 14.3: James Watt's Steam Engine.
+Fig. 13.3: James Watt's Steam Engine.